-• DWS Target Fund Assessment
+• SDWS Target Fund Assessment

-The DWS ESG database assessed target funds in accordance with the DWS Climate and Transition Risk Assessment, DWS Norm Assessment, UN Global Compact Assessment, DWS ESG Quality Assessment, the Freedom House Status and with respect to investments in companies that were considered to be manufacturers or manufacturers of key components of anti-personnel mines, cluster munitions, chemical and biological weapons (the shareholdings within a group structure are taken into consideration accordingly).
+The DWS ESG database assessed target funds in accordance with the DWS Climate and Transition Risk Assessment, DWS Norm Assessment, the Freedom House Status and with respect to investments in companies that were considered to be manufacturers or manufacturers of key components of anti-personnel mines, cluster munitions, chemical and biological weapons (the shareholdings within a group structure are taken into consideration accordingly).
 The assessment methods for target funds were based on examining the entire target fund portfolio, taking into account the investments within the target fund portfolio.
 Depending on the respective assessment approach, exclusion criteria (such as tolerance thresholds) that result in exclusion of the target fund were defined.
-Accordingly, assets might be invested within the portfolios of the target funds that were not compliant with the DWS standards for issuers.
+Accordingly, assets may be invested within the portfolios of the target funds that were not compliant with the DWS standards for issuers.